Bare machine computing: Compared to conventional computing

 In bare machine computing a computing device is bare and its programs directly communicate to hardware.
 Application and systems programs are one and the same.
 No user mode or kernel mode in this system.
 When a given application suite is running, no other things are running in the box.
 The entire programs are written in a single programming language C/C++ with very little assembly code.
 Application programmer controls the entire hardware resources.
 It is based on events thus avoiding centralized kernel.
 A given BMC application suite simply runs on a given instruction set architecture (ISA) for ever, as along the ISA remains upward compatible.
 This approach is friendly to green computing as there is no need to dump hardware and software caused by today's planned obsolescence, in every aspect of our information systems.

 Applications and research

-The BMC paradigm has been used to implement webservers, split servers, VoIP, SIP server, email, webmail, Text Based Browser, security protocols, file systems, RAID, transformed bare SQLite., middleware for network cards interfaces (NICS), and ethernet BONDING on BMC webserver with dual NICs, Success in transforming conventional Windows or Linux applications to run as BMC applications will pave the way for new uses of the BMC paradigm.
-Design issues in running a webserver on bare PC with 32-bit multi-core architecture using TCP was described in.
-A novel client/server protocol for web-based communication over UDP using 32-bit architecture on bare machine was demonstrated in.
-Developing computer applications without any OS or kernel in 64-bit multi-core architecture and its implementation was shown in.
+The BMC paradigm has been used to implement webservers, split servers, VoIP, SIP server, email, webmail, Text Based Browser, security protocols, file systems, RAID, transformed bare SQLite., middleware for network cards interfaces (NICS), and Ethernet bonding on BMC webserver with dual NICs, Success in transforming conventional Windows or Linux applications to run as BMC applications was expected to pave the way for new uses of the BMC paradigm.